 Amy Weintraub is a seasoned, award-winning organizer, who has worked most of her adult life identifying, educating, and activating citizens toward social justice.
 She is heavily involved with the League of Women Voters St. Petersburg and the statewide Floridians for Reproductive Freedom coalition and was a key leader of Women's March St. Pete 2017, which saw more than 20,000 people gather to advance women's issues -- the largest public protest in St. Pete history.
 Prior to moving to Florida in 2015, Amy lived in her home state of West Virginia where she led efforts within organizations such as WV FREE (West Virginia Focus: Reproductive Education and Equality), Covenant House of WV, and Planned Parenthood.
 Amy lives in south St. Petersburg with two teens, two felines, and one spouse.

 Ray grew up outside of Ocala and has been involved in progressive politics since he was a teenager.
 In college, he was a progressive blogger and campaign manager for a state house race.
 After being hired as Progress Florida's Digital Director in 2008, he has helped build an online network of progressives from Pensacola to Key West.
 In 2014, he helped coordinate the Yes For Marion Schools campaign which successfully passed a school funding referendum that has provided more than $60 million in additional funding for Marion County Public Schools.
 Ray is a graduate of the University of Florida with a BA in Political Science and received a certificate in public leadership from the Bob Graham Center for Public Service.
 In 2018, he received his Masters in Public Administration from Florida State University.
-When Ray's not staring at a computer screen, he enjoys reading, the outdoors, and traveling.
+Ray currently lives in Tallahassee.
+When he's not staring at a computer screen, Ray enjoys reading, the outdoors, and traveling.

 Online Communications Specialist